linroger/FinanceCompendium/X. Quantitative Trading/151 Trading Strategies/151 Trading Strategies.md

 the obligation, to buy or sell an underlying security or financial asset (e.g., a share

-- f common stock) at an agreed-upon price (referred to as the strike price) during a certain period of time or on a specific date (referred to as the exercise date).
+of common stock) at an agreed-upon price (referred to as the strike price) during a certain period of time or on a specific date (referred to as the exercise date).
 A buyer pays a premium to the seller for the option.
 For option pricing, see, e.g., [Harrison and Pliska, 1981], [Baxter and Rennie, 1996], [Hull, 2012], [Kakushadze, 2015a].